Cabo Rojo National Wildlife Refuge: Ecology

+The natural relief of the refuge consists approximately of 65% forest (including both mangrove and dry forest) and 35% grassland.
+Its mangrove forests are home to all four mangrove species that occur in Puerto Rico: red (Rhizophora mangle), black (Avicennia germinans), white (Languncularia racemosa) and buttonwood (Conocarpus erectus).

 Wildlife

 Cabo Rojo National Refuge is home to 245 plant species and 145 bird species, including shore and land birds.
 Some of the bird species found in the refuge include the American kestrel (Falco sparverius), the smooth-billed ani (Crotophaga ani), the black-necked stilt (Himantopus mexicanus), the yellow or mangrove warbler (Setophaga petechia), the Adelaide's warbler (Setophaga adelaidae), the troupial (Icterus icterus) which was introduced from Venezuela, the semipalmated plover (Charadrius semipalmatus), the Wilson's plover (Charadrius wilsonia) and the Puerto Rican woodpecker (Melanerpes portoricensis).

 The refuge is also home to a large number of endemic reptiles and amphibians such as the Puerto Rican red-eyed frog (Eleutherodactylus antillensis), the Cuban tree frog (Osteopilus septentrionalis) and the white-lipped frog (Leptodactylus albilabris).
 Native plants found in the refuge include the cobana negra (Stahlia monosperma), the pipe-organ cactus (Cephalocerus royenii), the West Indian birch (Bursera simaruba) and the guayacan (Guaiacum officinale).